BiBicreator/ICT111-RSUROOKIE-MVP/docs/user-consent-statement.md

 - You understand the purpose of the prototype testing.
 - Your participation is voluntary.
-- You will not provide unnecessary personal or sensitive information.
+- You will not provide unnecessary personal or sensitives information.
 - You agree that your anonymous feedback may be used to improve the prototype and for academic reporting within the ICT105 course.